-Flipgrid's policy allows Grid Owners (presumably teachers) to monitor content for other users like schools and students.
-By enrolling a student under 13 to use the Service, Flipgrid's policy indicates that the school provides such consent to us and agrees that the students’ activities while on the service are subject to their terms and conditions online agreement.
+Flipgrid's policy allows Discussion Owners (presumably teachers) to monitor content for other users like schools and students.
+By enrolling a student under 13 to use the Service, Flipgrid's policy indicates that the school provides such consent to Flipgrid and agrees that the students’ activities while on the service are subject to their terms and conditions online agreement.
 Flipgrid's policy for children gives parents of students under 13 certain rights with respect to its collection, use, retention, and disclosure of their student’s information.
 This includes the right to review, update, or delete student information.
-Flipgrid notes that they are required under the Children Online Privacy Protection Act ("COPPA") to obtain verifiable parental consent in order to collect, use or disclose personal information from children, but notes that a teacher or school Grid Owner may act as the agent of the parent or legal guardian of a student and provide consent on behalf of the parent.
+Flipgrid notes that they are required under the Children Online Privacy Protection Act ("COPPA") to obtain verifiable parental consent in order to collect, use or disclose personal information from children, but requires Discussion Owners to obtain such consent.
 Flipgrid's policy includes a link to a parent consent form to facilitate this process.